Homeopathy for Dogs

 Healthy dogs.
 That is what we all want.
 Living a long life…and I mean a long life.
 One client has an Australian shepherd of 23 who is still showing, Marty Goldstein’s own Golden Retriever lived to 21, Great Danes and Rottweilers have lived to 16.
 There is no one “right” way to have your dog live a long and healthy life.
 There are some basic health approaches, just like for ourselves – eat fresh, local food; avoid toxins (like flea treatments and vaccines); get plenty of the right kind of exercise; have a job you love to do and an abundance of love and play; when ill use holistic approaches like TCVM (traditional Chinese veterinary medicine), chiropractic and homeopathy so you avoid merely stopping symptoms.

 Basics of Homeopathy

-Dr. Hahnemann realized that symptoms are good – they are the attempt of the body to heal itself, and good indicators of immune status and overall health.
-The goal then is to treat the vital force so it no longer has to produce uncomfortable symptoms and can live a long, happy life.
-For the acute conditions you will initially be treating, the goal is still to match the vital force.
-You find remedies that can help the current condition, and then match the unusual characteristics of the animal to one of those Homeopathic Remedies (HR).
+Dr. Hahnemann realized that symptoms are good - they are the attempt of the body to heal itself, and good indicators of immune status and overall health.
+The goal is to treat the vital force so it no longer has to produce uncomfortable symptoms resulting in a long, happy life.
+For the acute conditions, you will initially be treating the goal is still to match the vital force.
+You find medicines that can help the current condition, and then match the unusual characteristics of the animal to one of those homeopathic Medicines (HM).
 When an ill person or animal enters the examination room, the doctor asks about the current complaint in great detail and how anything has changed since the illness began.
 This includes preferences, personalities, fears and more.
 Like cures like is the basic principle, for when you successfully find the best correct match, the dog is cured.
-Hahnemann and his medical doctor followers did treat animals with homeopathy since a person helped with homeopathy would, and still does, ask for help with the other members of their family, including livestock and pets.
+Hahnemann and his medical doctor followers did treat animals with homeopathy since a person helped with homeopathy would, and still does, ask for help from the other members of their family, including livestock and pets.

 How to Begin

 To find that best match takes some training, so start by working with a homeopathic practitioner, preferably one certified by the Academy of Veterinary Homeopathy (www.theavh.org), many of whom will work by phone.
 Read more detailed information at www.
 MyHealthyAnimals.com and maybe order a few homeopathic books.
-Hamilton & Day cover the philosophy as well as the practical use of HR you can try.
+Hamilton, Jensen & Day cover the philosophy as well as the practical use of HM you can try.
 Join the Holistic Actions Academy, an online support program to empower guardians to improve the quality and length of life by increasing vitality (often with homeopathy).
-You are blessed to live in this area as many stores carry the HR, mostly in the 30c strength.
+You are blessed to live in this area as many stores carry the HM, mostly in the 30c strength.
 This strength is fine to use for acute problems or to begin trying to treat deeper problems that are not life-threatening.
 To select the best remedy, even for acute problems, look at the whole animal, not just the presenting complaint.
 How have they changed since they got sick?
 Are there any symptoms that make you hesitate, that do not fit the picture that is contrary to what you would expect, such as an arthritic dog who is better for cold, damp weather.
-List all the symptoms and quantify them – size of hot spot, how hot is the bee sting swelling – so you will know how much better it is getting after treatment.
+List all the symptoms and quantify them – the size of the hot spot, how hot is the bee sting swelling – so you will know how much better it is getting after treatment.
 Keeping a journal will help you remember what changes.